Vitalij1345/Project01_WebScraping/README.md

 ## FEATURES

-- Scrape job listings from [cvbankas.lt](https://www.cvbankas.lt/?padalinys%5B%5D=88&keyw=)
+- Scrape job listings from [**cvbankas.lt**](https://www.cvbankas.lt/?padalinys%5B%5D=88&keyw=)
 - Navigate through job details pages
 - Save scraped data to a CSV file with job URLs
-- Custom Configuration: Easily configure the scraping parameters by updating config.ini.
+- Custom Configuration: Easily configure the scraping parameters by updating `config.ini` and `csv_writer.py`.
 Modify the URL or adjust the wait time according to your preferences.
-- Flexible Usage: Adapt the web scraping process by updating csv_writer.py with your specific requirements.
-Customize the script to suit different filters on the **cvbankas.lt** website.
+- Flexible Usage: Adapt the web scraping process by updating `config.ini` and `csv_writer.py` with your specific requirements.
+Customize the script to suit different filters on the [**cvbankas.lt**](https://www.cvbankas.lt/?padalinys%%5B%%5D=88&keyw=) website.

 ## CODE STRUCTURE